This document describes various aspects of accessing data in an Adabas database with Natural.

 At Level 2, specify the names of the database fields from the DDM.

-Example LDA39
+Example LDA39:

-In this example, the view name is VIEWEMP
+In this example, the view name is VIEWEMP,

-, and the names of the database fields
+the DDM name is EMPLOYEES, and the names of the database fields

-taken from the DDM are PERSONNEL-ID
+taken from the DDM are PERSONNEL-ID, FIRST-NAME and

 If large alphanumeric (LA) or large object (LOB) fields